P-p-H-d/mlib/README.md

         #define M_OPL_mpz_t() M_CLASSIC_OPLIST(mpz_t)

 Within an OPLIST, you can specify the API needed transformation to perform for the method.
-Assuming that the method to call is call 'method' and the first argument of the operator is 'output', then the following transformation are applied:
+Assuming that the method to call is called 'method' and the first argument of the operator is 'output', then the following transformation are applied:

 * API\_0: method(output, ...)  /* Default API */
 * API\_1: method(oplist, output, ...) /* Give oplist to the method */